damianhakert/damianhakert.github.io/source/handbook/offboarding/index.html.md

 1. [x] _not relevant_ Hiring Manager: Open a new [support onboarding boot camp issue](https://gitlab.com/gitlab-com/support/issues) using the support [onboarding checklist](https://about.gitlab.com/handbook/support/onboarding/checklist), and provide the link in a comment below this onboarding checklist.
 1. [ ] Hiring Manager: Remove access to hackerone.com
 1. [ ] Hiring Manager: Remove access from Tweetdeck for [at]gitlabstatus.
+1. [ ] Hiring Manager: Remove access from Tweetdeck for [at]githostio.
 1. [ ] Zendesk [(general information about removing agents)](https://support.zendesk.com/hc/en-us/articles/203661156-Best-practices-for-removing-agents#2):
    1. [ ] Hiring Manager: Remove any triggers related to the agent - https://gitlab.zendesk.com/agent/admin/triggers
    1. [ ] Hiring Manager: Downgrade the agent role to "end-user" - [more information](https://support.zendesk.com/hc/en-us/articles/203661156-Best-practices-for-removing-agents#2)